Written by: Rick Benson, DO

-Well, Chaga taste is known for its woody-mushroom taste, and as a flavoring in deserts, you would get the same.
-Therefore it does not necessarily enhance the flavor of every desert.
+Well, Chaga taste is known for its woody-mushroom taste, and as a flavoring in desserts, you would get the same.
+Therefore it does not necessarily enhance the flavor of every dessert.
 However, you can mix it into good things to make them healthier.
 Let’s look at these ideas:

 A Chaga smoothie can be made from whatever you like.
 Chaga mushroom doesn’t have to be the leading taste for the recipe, so you can use any main component you like.